top of page

 What if the memory of your ancestors was alive in your blood?

 When a maternal DNA test connects Michell’s lineage to the rare L4b2a haplogroup—an ancient East African branch of mitochondrial DNA—she finds herself drawn into a beautiful unfolding.
-With poetic honesty and spiritual depth, she traces a line from modern-day Eastover, South Carolina, all the way back to East Africa’s earliest daughters.
+With poetic honesty and spiritual depth, she traces a line from modern-day Eastover, South Carolina all the way back to East Africa’s earliest daughters.
 Through slavery, survival, silence, and strength, this maternal thread has endured.
 And now, it speaks.

-Rooted is a journey through blood memory, generational resilience, and the mystery of how a lineage so ancient found its way through history to land in one Southern Black woman—called to remember, reclaim, and write it all down.
+Rooted is a journey through blood memory, generational resilience, and the mystery of how a lineage so ancient found its way through history to land in one Southern Black woman... called to remember, reclaim, and write it all down.

-Along the way, Michell explores:
+Along the way, Michell invites you to:

-• The spiritual weight of maternal inheritance
+• Reflect on the power of maternal inheritance

-Rooted speaks to every woman who’s ever felt the call to come home—to herself, to her lineage, and to the God who never forgot her name.
+Rooted speaks to every woman who’s ever felt the call to come home... to herself, to her lineage, and to the God who never forgot her name.

-Read an excerpt below!
+Read an Excerpt Below!

 It would’ve been enough to discover that I come from the first mothers.
 That my DNA stretches back 44,000 years to East Africa.
 It would’ve been enough to learn that my maternal line is rare, deeply rooted, and remarkably intact.
 But honestly, that discovery wasn’t the end of the story.
 It was just the beginning.